hanke0/python-ctools/CHANGLOG.rst

 =====
 **New Feature**

-* New class `ctools.CacheMap`, it's a lfu cache behaving mutch like dict.
+* New class `ctools.CacheMap`, it's a lfu cache behaving much like dict.
 * New class `TTLCache`, a cache mapping storing items for a certain time.
 * `strhash` now add a method argument which supported fnv1a(default), fnv1, djb2 and murmur algorithms.